 Selling is personalised.

 Times have changed, it is no longer “buyer beware”, the power lies totally with the seller.
-For sales professionals to be a part of a buyers’ process, they need to demonstrate how they can add value.
-This need to be over and beyond what the buyer self-researches, by contributing as a trusted advisor.
+For sales professionals to be a part of a buyers’ process, they need to demonstrate how they can add value over and beyond what the buyer self-researches, by contributing as a trusted advisor.

 Selling is advisory.

 Sales professionals need to build trust and a relationship with buyers to keep the lines of communication open.
-Become a thought leader or reference point for questions from your leads.
-As a trusted advisor you will also increase the level of trust by educating rather than selling.
+Become a thought leader or reference point for questions from your leads, as you build up this advisory role you will also increase the level of trust by educating rather than selling.

 Where are you on your sales transformation journey?

-Once sales have a solid understanding of the sales lifecycle, its possible to identify areas for improvement.
-Assessing sales engagement at the different stages.
+Once sales have a solid understanding of the sales lifecycle, its possible to identify areas for improvement for sales engagement at the different stages.
 These insights will help you decide what engagement tools and processes can be implemented or optimized.

-If you want to hear more about ValueVisualizer™ or to hear how we can help you re-invent how to work remotely with complex value calculations, don’t hesitate to book a Free Consultation: firstname.lastname@example.org
+If you want to hear more about ValueVisualizer® or to hear how we can help you re-invent how to work remotely with complex value calculations, don’t hesitate to book a Free Consultation: firstname.lastname@example.org